Cherokee Gardens, Louisville

-Cherokee Gardens is a residential area six miles east of downtown Louisville, Kentucky USA.
+Cherokee Gardens is a residential area six miles east of downtown Louisville, Kentucky, US.
 The area is a collection of small, unconnected subdivisions along Lexington Road and large estates built just outside Cherokee Park.

 Many of Louisville's early 20th Century elite lived in the area, drawn there by the large, undeveloped parcels of land near downtown.
 Most houses in the area were built from the 1920s to the 1950s, several being designed by noted Louisville residential architect Stratton Hammon.

 Cherokee Gardens is bounded by Lexington Road, Cannons Lane, and I-64.
 As of 2000, the population of Cherokee Gardens was 927.